 - Copyright & streaming worship online

-The Moderator will also lead weekly devotions each Sunday during the period that public worship is suspended.
-The devotion will be available on the Moderator's Facebook page by 9am each Sunday, and will be available on the Church's video channel shortly afterward.
-The devotions will last for approximately 20mins.
+The Moderator led weekly devotions each Sunday from the start of the March 2020 lockdown, continuing throughout lockdown and beyond until 28 November 2020 .
+Each week, the devotion was available on the Moderator's Facebook page by 9am each Sunday, and available on the Church's Facebook page and Church's video channel shortly afterward.
+The devotions last for approximately 20mins.
+You can continue to view on the Church video channel listed above.

 PCANZ Guidance: Churches and Coronavirus

-This resource was issued by the Church's Council of Assembly, and should be read in conjunction with the latest update, dated 19 March, and the update from 23 March on the NZ Government's Level 3 and 4 alert.
+This resource was issued by the Church's Council of Assembly, and should be read in conjunction with the latest update, dated 7 September 2021.

 Download the resource for more detailed advice and instructions.
 This document should be read in conjunction with any subsequent updates: